-- 9.9 At 30 June 2023 there were 4,030 life-time pensioners in the Defined Benefit plan.
+9.9 At 30 June 2024 there were 3,961 life-time pensioners in the Defined Benefit plan.
 There is a risk that pensioners may live longer than expected and this would have a negative impact on the funding position.
-Buying annuities from a life insurance company would also likely have a cost higher than the value of the liability allowed in this valuation (refer Section 6.31) - 9.10 Increased pensioner longevity risk is less significant than investment risk and salary risk.
-The impact of a 10% reduction in pensioner mortality is shown in Section 7.11.
+Buying annuities from a life insurance company to immunise this risk would likely have a cost higher than the value of the liability allowed in this valuation.
+This was considered in more detail in the previous triennial actuarial investigation as at 30 June 2023.